 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new BMW Alpina B6, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new BMW Alpina B6, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 The car’s standard safety features include BMW’s certified components.
 Front and rear parking sensors are include, along with active headrests and knee protection.
 BMW’s Active Protection System, a part of the previously mentioned iDrive software, sets the vehicle up in the case of an imminent crash.
 The system tensions the seatbelts, closes the windows, and activates the brakes after the collision, along with other instantaneous safety features.